Budgeting Debt

 What Is an Overdraft Fee and How Does It Affect My Bank Account?

 An overdraft occurs when charges are made to a bank or financial account without enough money present in the existing account to cover the costs.
 When this happens, banks usually charge what is known as an overdraft fee.
-A typical overdraft fee is usually about $35.
-But, overdraft fees can be less or more depending on where you bank.
+Bank overdraft fees cost consumers more than $8 billion every year!2

 Here are a few examples of transactions that could potentially lead to overdraft fees:

-• Automatic payments taken directly from your bank balance
+- Automatic payments taken from your bank balance

-If you have found yourself in a situation where you have overdrawn money from your checking account, there are a few things you should do.
-First, transfer funds into your overdrawn account as soon as possible.
+If you have overdrawn money from your checking account, transfer funds into your overdrawn account as soon as possible.
 Often, banks will not charge refund fees when account owners replace overdrawn amounts within 24 hours or less.

 If you still see charges deducted from your account, call a customer service representative at your bank and explain why your account was overdrawn.
 If the reason for the account overdraft was clearly not your fault, banks wouldn’t typically charge you any kind of fee.

-Bank fees include potential overdraft fees, monthly maintenance fees, and any other financial services the bank charges for.
 Insufficient fund fees, also known as NSF fees, are when there is not enough money in any existing accounts to cover the negative balance from a checking or bank account.
+Many people fall prey to this type of fee due to credit cards.

-For example, say you had Credit card interest charges automatically deducted from your bank account when you didn’t have enough money to cover the expenses.
-With some banks, if you have enough cash in your savings to cover the overdrawn amount, the bank will deduct the money from your savings and may charge an overdraft fee.
-But if you didn’t have enough funds in your savings, or if you have opted out of Overdraft protection, that would lead to an NSF fee since there was not enough funding authorized to cover the charges.
+For example, say you had credit card interest charges automatically deducted from your bank account when you didn’t have enough money.
+In some cases, banks will deduct the money from your savings and charge an overdraft fee.
+But if you didn’t have enough money in your savings or if you have opted out of overdraft protection, that would lead to an NSF fee.

 How To Get an Overdraft Fee Refund From the Major Banks